Upstatement/stream-manager/functional_spec.md

 Determine where posts come from (e.g., all latest posts, posts from one category, based on a custom field).
 Stickied posts can come from anywhere regardless of this setting.

-Base this on Advanced Custom Fields' Location rules, with additional filters for post metadata like date ranges.
+Base this on Advanced Custom Fields' Location rules.
+The following filters will be required:

+- post_type
+- post_author
+- post_date
+- taxonomies
+    - category
+    - tag
+    - custom taxonomies
+- post_format
+- post_status (?)
+- custom fields (implementation TBD)

 When a user changes these settings, the site will respond by repopulating the list of articles.